Osaka Guide trip: What to see and Things to Do

 ¿What to see in Osaka?

-1. Bar-hopping in the Namba Quarter
+1. Shopping and Bar-hopping in the Namba Quarter

 2. Eating/Dining in the Dotonbori Quarter